Tracheal atresia (TA) is an extremely rare anomaly and refers to a congenital absence of the trachea.

 Umbilical cord cysts can represent either true or false cysts:

 Umbilical cord entanglement is a feature which can mean either one or more loops of the cord being encircled around any part of the fetal body 3 or two umbilical cords getting entangled with each other.
-In the latter situation it is a classical feature of a monochorionic-monoamniotic twin pregn...
+In the latter situation, it is a classical feature of a monochorionic-monoamniotic twin pregn...

 Umbilical cord haematoma describes the formation of a haematoma secondary to bleeding from the umbilical cord.

 The haematomas can be either spontaneous or iatrogenic.
 Spontaneous bleeding is very rare and documented to be around 0.02% of pregnancies.
 Majority of the cases are iatroge...